devonfw-tutorials/katacoda-scenarios/cobigen/intro.md

-CobiGen is a generic incremental code generator.
-It allows you to build Java CRUD application based on the devonfw architecture including all software layers.
-You can generate all necessary classes and services (DAOs, Transfer Objects, simple CRUD use cases with REST services) of the application from one single entity class.
+CobiGen is a generic incremental code generator for end to end code generation tasks.
+It allows you to build Java, Angular CRUD application code based on the devonfw architecture including all software layers.

-CobiGen provides Maven and Eclipse integrations.
-But there is also a command line interface (CLI) which enables the generation of code using only few commands.
+## Prerequisites
+* User should have Java development experience

+## Learning goals
+After completing this scenario, you will have learned how to generate an end-to-end Java CRUD application code using devonfw CobiGen.

 More information about CobiGen on https://devonfw.com/website/pages/docs/master-cobigen.asciidoc.html